eohatdan/seniors_meds/README.md

 The workflow for adding or changing functionality to the app is outlined in: https://docs.google.com/document/d/1pzvKcTK3-esAfDhzrR75vmJI3kWLQxiAa-yHKOR2qME/edit?usp=sharing.

-Both medications and health conditions are used in the prompt to the OpenAI API.
+Currently, medications, surgery history and health conditions are used in the prompt to the OpenAI API.
 In this way, user prompts are answered in a personalized way that takes both the user prompt and the users health conditions are taken into account to give a response that is tailored to individual users.